 Several fixed and removable panels, including the detailed properties for the multimedia files, recent files, search the playlist view, thumbnail, panel filters, performance history, bar coding, job queue, and the molten server and the playlist.
 Also supports dragging and dropping assets from file Manager.

-Linux Mint with few different ways:
+Installation latest version into Linux Mint with few different ways:

 1. Using Software Manager (Flatpack):